flipcoder/qork/README.md

 # qork

-Qork is a zero-boilerplate 3D+2D python OpenGL framework
+Qork is a zero-boilerplate 3D+2D python OpenGL framework.

 This means an empty file is a valid blank window program.